bsmith89/longev-mgen/doc/submission.md

 in particular subsets of the mice.
 Libraries have low coverage of large portions of either the B1-A or B1-B MAG (see
-Figure 3), suggesting that mice are primarily inhabited by one of the two variants, and that a portion of genes are variant specific.
+Fig. 3), suggesting that mice are primarily inhabited by one of the two variants, and that a portion of genes are variant specific.